sagemath/trac_to_gh/Issue 2648.md

 # Issue 2648: bug in octave version

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2648

 Original creator: was